The vision was to empower Hong Kong customers to grow and unlock more possibilities by providing a truly digital and personalised banking experience.

 Collaboration and co-creation are the cornerstone of any GFT engagement, and Mox is no exception.
 Understanding the power of partnership, GFT also helped establish an ecosystem that would allow Mox to harness the latest technology to build a cutting-edge full-stack bank in record time.
 For example, Mox was built in collaboration with some of the world’s leading organisations and FinTechs and IT consultants.
 Their customised APIs help to reduce the number of layers in the banking system, and increase speed, security/compliance and accuracy.

 Together, they achieved a fast and personalised customer experience, delivered through:

-- AI/machine learning, to strengthen and streamline anti-money laundering compliance and personalise the customer experience.
+- Artificial Intelligence and Machine Learning used to strengthen and streamline anti-money laundering compliance and personalise the customer experience.

 - A near real-time data catalogue on an event-driven architecture, to ensure continuous compliance and strong data governance.

 - Personalisation technologies, including biometric customer onboarding, gamification of brand loyalty via sentiment analysis, machine learning customer segmentation and real-time product funnel data sets to adapt offerings and messaging to the user.